Adamskoullos/VueX-4-and-The-Composition-API-Best-Practice/README.md

 };
 ```

 Unfortunately prefixing the action with the module name was creating errors for me, I am assuming this is because I have got something else not quite right elsewhere.
 I moved on from this by giving the relevant actions different names in each module: `fetchTodoOne` & `fetchTodoTwo`.
-This is the only change needed as all other naming is within the modules, hence scoped.
+This is the only change needed as all other naming for this workflow is within the modules, hence scoped.

 ## Fetching data on initial load --------------------------------------------